 Four prioritised areas

-The ministers and heads of state and government of the EU member states have regular digital meetings to enable them to take joint decisions and to alleviate the long-term effects of the new coronavirus.
+The ministers and heads of state and government of the EU member states have regular digital meetings to enable them to take joint decisions and to alleviate the long-term effects of the COVID-19 pandemic.

 EU efforts are organised within four prioritised areas.
 They aim to limit the spread of the coronavirus, ensure access to medical equipment, promote research on treatment and vaccine and support employment, companies and the economy.